 - Work experience.
 You should have at least five years of experience in your field.

-- Employment contract or job offer.
+- An employment contract or job offer.
 You should present either a work contract or a binding job offer for at least one year.

 The annual salary expected to earn depends on the profession you occupy.
 You must earn at least the minimum salary set by the threshold in order to be considered a suitable EU Blue Card candidate.